-Throughout the challenge, Katy Trail State Park, the nation’s longest rails to trails project, they are also good economically.
-The recent study found that trail-related expenditures by customers to the businesses along the trail generate nearly $18.5 million a year in economic impact for the state, support 367 jobs, and make an overall economic impact of $8.2 million to the local trail communities.
+Throughout the challenge, Katy Trail State Park, the nation’s longest rail-to-trails project, has been a popular trail to rack up miles.
+As well as being a popular destination, it’s also an economic benefit.
+According to a recently conducted study, trail-related expenditures by customers to the businesses along the Katy Trail generate nearly $18.5 million a year in economic impact for the state, support 367 jobs, and make an overall economic impact of $8.2 million to the local trail communities.
 For every dollar spent by Missouri State Parks to operate Katy Trail State Park, Missouri’s economy saw an $18 return on investment.

 Managing and maintaining our trails in Missouri State Parks is an ongoing effort that is made possible by the efforts of staff, supporters, and trail users.
 In addition, the State Parks Youth Corps (SPYC), a job initiative that started in 2010, has put many hours into maintaining our trails.
 The “SPYC” program gives youth ages 17-23 the opportunity to learn valuable job skills while enhancing our state parks and historic sites.
 No other state has even gotten close to devoting a similar level of “youth power” to improve their trails.
 This innovative program and the efforts of all of those involved with Missouri’s trails helped to make our system stand out as best in the nation.

 Director of Missouri State Parks